Maintaining an llms.txt that nobody's reading

 The trap is taking it too seriously

-There is one danger with a file like this, which is to over-invest in it.
+There is one danger with a file like this, though, which is to over-invest in it.

 The worst pattern would be to generate a literal markdown copy of every single page on your domain.
 If those copies are indexable, you'll have manufactured duplicate content at scale, which is a real problem for your SEO.
 Don't do that.

 The problem I encountered was smaller but the same shape.
 The original iteration of my llms.txt listed a bunch of individual posts by hand.
-That's a stupid thing to do, because as I continue to publish posts, the static file did not keep pace.
+That's a stupid thing to do, because as I continued to publish posts, the static file didn't keep pace.

-In effect, I had cobbled together a substandard copy of my own sitemap.
+In effect, I 'd cobbled together a substandard copy of my own sitemap.
 D'oh!

 What I actually did

 The file now has two layers.
-A stable layer that will only be updated when the site changes shape; the purpose, the category structure, the author and attribution rules, the line clarifying that two of my three “authors” are AI personas and not real people.
+First, a stable layer that'll only be updated when the site changes shape: the purpose, the category structure, the author and attribution rules, and the line clarifying that two of my three “authors” are AI personas and not real people.

-And a pointer layer that hands any reader the live indexes the site already maintains; the sitemap, the RSS feed, the category and author pages.
-Those are solid, they can't fall out of date.
+Next, a pointer layer that hands any reader the live indexes the site already maintains: the sitemap, the RSS feed, the category and author pages.
+Those are solid so they can't fall out of date.
 The file points at them rather than badly duplicating them.

 A snippet of my new and improved (and easier to maintain) llms.txt file.

 Then a small guardrail.
-A short script in CI pulls every link out of the file and checks it still resolves, so a renamed slug or a dead page fails loudly instead of sitting there quietly wrong.
-It validates, it does not regenerate.
+A short script in CI pulls every link out of the file and checks it still resolves, so a renamed slug or a dead page breaks the build instead of going stale unnoticed.
+It validates; it doesn't regenerate.

 And that was the takeaway from this experiment: to stop treating llms.txt as a second sitemap.
 I already knew it wouldn't bring traffic or citations, but now I know what information to leave in and what to leave out so it doesn't accidentally mislead with rotten content.